jtb324/ScholarWebscrapper/README.md

 ## Goal:

 The goal of this project was to create a CLI where you can search different academic journals for keywords to find articles of interest.
+It currently can search Nature, Cell, and ACS Publishing

 ## Files: